almostearthling/copyjob/README.md

 ...
 ```

-where VAR1, VAR2 and so on are alphanumeric strings beginning with an
+where `VAR1`, `VAR2` and so on are alphanumeric strings that begin with an
 alphabetic character.
 Casing is free, and occurrences are case sensitive.
 Local variables can mention environment variables: mentioning an undefined
 variable will replace the occurrence with the empty string, thus mimicking the